Red Flowering Dogwood, Cornus Florida 'Rubra'

 Red Flowering Dogwood is Native to Eastern North America

 Looking for a tree with beautiful red flowers to add to your yard?
 Then look no further than a red dogwood tree.
-Native to North America, this particular species is very a popular landscaping tree because of how it looks, especially in the spring.
+Native to North America, this particular species is very a famous landscaping tree because of how it looks, especially in the spring.
 This easy to take care of tree blossoms each spring with either red or pink flowers that give the tree its name.
-The tree looks good in more than just the spring time.
+The tree looks good in more than just the springtime.

 It is a native to Eastern North America.
 The Red Dogwood tree blooms with red flowers in the spring months and then reddish-purple leaves in the fall.
 The height combined with the red and pink flowers make this a stunning addition to any part of the yard.

 The Red Flowering Dogwood not only can bring a great deal of beauty into one’s yard but it can also attract small animals and wildlife.
 With a significant amount of color from the blooms they attract the attention of birds and often hummingbirds as well with the beauty.